News & Insights

 What are the Potential Penalties?

 What are the potential penalties for a DUI conviction?
-The potential penalties for drunk driving can vary depending on the jurisdiction and specific circumstances of the case.
+The possible penalties for drunk driving can vary depending on the jurisdiction and specific circumstances of the case.
 Here are some consequences to consider:

-• License Suspension: A DUI conviction typically leads to a suspension of the offender’s driver’s license.
-The duration of the suspension can vary but is often several months to a year or more.
+• License Suspension: A DUI conviction typically suspends the offender’s driver’s license.
+The duration of the suspension can vary, but it is often several months to a year or more.

 • Probation: DUI offenders may be placed on probation, during which they must meet certain conditions, such as attending alcohol education programs and submitting to regular drug and alcohol testing.